falconshark/hologram-image-upload/README.md

 ```

 #### maxFiles (optional)
 If files more than this number, it will not be uploaded.
-Default Number is 10.
+However, if number is -1, user will be allow to upload unlimited number of image.
+Default Number is -1.

 ```js
 var maxFiles = 10;